-- 1. Appoint an arbitrator if the parties fail to do so; - 2.
+- § 19:17 - 2.
 Review a ruling of the tribunal on the matter of jurisdiction; - 3.
 Deal with a challenge against an arbitrator if the tribunal has dismissed such challenge; and - 4.
 Decide on the termination of an arbitrator's mandate if he fails to discharge his duties or is guilty of undue delay in doing so.

-With respect to the second category, i.e., after the delivery of an award, the court may set aside an award or refuse its recognition or enforcement on the following grounds:
+With respect to the second category, i.e., after the delivery of an award, the court may set aside an award or refuse its recognition and/or enforcement on the following grounds: